UofS-Pulse-Binfo/vcf_filter/docs/position_search.rst

 Position Search
 ===============
 VCF Position Search is a companion tool for VCF Bulk Loader.
-It allows users to search variants cross all vcf files provided and provides links back to Bulk Loader for variant specific filter.
+It allows users to search variants cross all available vcf files and provides links back to Bulk Loader for variant specific filter.

 .. toctree::